ROCm/k8s-device-plugin/README.md

 * [kubeadm capable machines][kubeadm] (if you are using kubeadm to deploy your k8s cluster)
 * [ROCm kernel][rock] ([Installation guide][rocminstall]) or latest AMD GPU Linux driver ([Installation guide][amdgpuinstall])
 * A [Kubernetes deployment][k8sinstall]
-* `--allow-privileged=true` for both kube-apiserver and kubelet (only needed if the device plugin is deployed via DaemonSet since the device plugin container requires privileged security context to access `/dev/kfd` for device health check)
+* Ability to run privileged pods (for example the `--allow-privileged=true` flag for kube-apiserver), if the device plugin is deployed via DaemonSet since the device plugin container requires privileged security context to access `/dev/kfd` for device health check

 ## Limitations
 * This plugin targets Kubernetes v1.18+.

 ## Deployment
 The device plugin needs to be run on all the nodes that are equipped with AMD GPU.
-The simplest way of doing so is to create a Kubernetes [DaemonSet][ds], which run a copy of a pod on all (or some) Nodes in the cluster.
-We have a pre-built Docker image on [DockerHub][dhk8samdgpudp] that you can use for with your DaemonSet.
-This repository also have a pre-defined yaml file named `k8s-ds-amdgpu-dp.yaml`.
+The simplest way of doing so is to create a Kubernetes [DaemonSet][ds], which runs a copy of a pod on all (or some) Nodes in the cluster.
+We have a pre-built Docker image on [DockerHub][dhk8samdgpudp] that you can use for your DaemonSet.
+This repository also has a pre-defined yaml file named `k8s-ds-amdgpu-dp.yaml`.
 You can create a DaemonSet in your Kubernetes cluster by running this command:
 ```
 $ kubectl create -f k8s-ds-amdgpu-dp.yaml
 ```